RestDB/codehooks-io-react-todo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and following this [tutorial](https://youtu.be/nUl5QLkVdvU).

-# Local Storage React To Do App
+# React To Do App for Codehooks.io

 ## Description